September 16, Prof. Jeffrey Levinton, Stony Brook Department of Ecology and Evolution, on "Oysters: Can We Save Them? Can They Save Us?"

 Fun and Science: Evolution of Threespine Stickleback Fish in Alaska"

 November 11, Prof. Lesley Thorne, Stony Brook University ASchool of Marine and Atmospheric Sciences, will speak on "Climate Impacts on North Pacific Albatrosses"

-February 10, Darwin Day Distinguished Lecture, Prof. Hopi Hoekstra, Harvard University will speak on "Seeing the Power of Evolution in Action"
+February 10, Darwin Day Distinguished Lecture, Prof. Hopi Hoekstra, Alexander Agassiz Professor of Zoology at Harvard University will speak on "What Darwin Didn't Know"

-March 24, Jeffrey Kassner, Long Island Maritime Museum, will speak on "Of Sailors and Oysters: History of Long Island Oysterfishers"
+March 24, Jeffrey Kassner, Long Island Maritime Museum, will speak on "The Rise, Fall and Renaissance of the Bluepoint Oysters"